csula/cs590-fall-2015/documents/notes/03_classic-software-architecture.md

 ### Part 5 (1:50:50 - 2:06:39)
 * Architecture is done at large level
   * Comparison between Web and Large System
-* Look at failures: analyze and choose solution that minimize penalties on failfure
+* Look at failures: analyze and choose solution that minimize penalties on failure
 * Risk management: why is software architecture risk analysis important?
 What are techniques to mitigate risk?
   * Protocol analysis
   * Component and connector modeling